On intersection cohomology with torus actions of complexity one: Introduction

 Let us introduce some notation in order to explain our result.
 Let $\EE$ be a divisorial fan on a smooth projective curve $Y$ corresponding to a singular projective contraction-free $\TT$-variety $X(\EE)$ of complexity one.
 We recall the definition of the divisorial fan $\EE$ and the construction of the variety $X(\EE)$ in \ref{divisorial}.
-Note that the curve $Y$ can be seen as a quotient for the $\TT$-action on $X(\EE)$.
-Let us denote by $\supp(\EE)$ the support of $\EE$ which corresponds to points $y\in Y$ where the polyhedral subdivisions given by the coefficients at $y$ of each element of $\EE$ are non-trivial (see \ref{orbit} for a precise definition).
+Note that the curve $Y$ is the quotient of the $\TT$-action on $X(\EE)$.
+Let us denote by $\supp(\EE)$ the support of $\EE$ which corresponds to points $y\in Y$ where the fiber of the quotient map is non-trivial (see \ref{orbit} for a precise definition).
 Then, similarly to the toric case, one can attach rational polytopes $Q(\EE)$ and $Q_{y}(\EE)$ for every $y\in\supp(\EE)$, see \ref{polytopes} for the construction of these objects.
 Our result can be stated as follows.

-\begin{theorem} Let $g$ be the genus of the curve $Y$ and let $r$ be the cardinal of the finite set $\supp(\EE)$.
+\begin{theorem} Let $g$ be the genus of the curve $Y$ and let $r$ be the cardinality of the finite set $\supp(\EE)$.
 Then we have the equality

 \end{theorem}